 Tuberculin Skin Testing

-Mantoux tuberculin skin testing (TST) is the standard method of identifying persons infected with mycobacterium tuberculosis.
-Tuberculin skin test should be administered and read by trained healthcare personnel.
-TST should be read 48 to 72 hours after administration in millimeters (mm).
+Mantoux tuberculin skin testing (TST) is the standard method of identifying infected persons.
+A tuberculin skin test should be administered and read by trained healthcare personnel and read 48 to 72 hours after administration.
+Contact the health department in your county to schedule a test.